Skip to main content

 Visual: Cyan circle with play icon overlay

-Purpose: Passes numeric values between nodes for calculations and comparisons.
+Purpose: Passes whole number values between nodes for calculations and comparisons.

 Found On: